B – Middle School

 National Event Page:

 Teams MUST bring chemical splash goggles, safety gear, and a writing instrument.
-Teams may also bring spot plates, test tubes and test tube holders or any containers in which they can perform the tests, popsicle sticks, spatulas, plastic spoons, etc. for handling materials, pH paper, a ruler, hand lenses or loupes, paper towels, a disposable cup for solid waste, writing instruments, and 5 sheets of paper with information in any form from any source.
+Teams may also bring spot plates, test tubes and test tube holders or any containers in which they can perform the tests, popsicle sticks, spatulas, plastic spoons, etc. for handling materials, pH paper, a ruler, hand lenses or loupes, paper towels, a disposable cup for solid waste, writing instruments, 1 sheet of paper per person with information in any form from any source.
 Sheet protectors are encouraged.
 Each team may bring any or all of the items listed as Recommended Lab Equipment for Division B Chemistry Events, posted on soinc.org.
 Students not bringing these items will be at a disadvantage.
 The supervisor will not provide them.
 Teams may bring only specified items.
 Other items not listed, including calculators, are prohibited.
 The event supervisors will check each team’s equipment, confiscate non-allowed items, and have the right to penalize the team up to 10% if additional equipment is brought to the event. updated 9/11/2018

 ***SAFETY ISSUE*** In addition to OSHA approved chemical splash goggles with indirect vents, teams also MUST wear closed toed shoes, pants/skirts that cover legs to the ankle, AND a lab coat/apron that reaches below the knee or they will not be allowed to participate.
 Long hair must be tied back.
 In addition, any teams seen handling materials in an unsafe manner will be disqualified from the event. ***SAFETY ISSUE***